sourcegraph/handbook/content/departments/product-engineering/engineering/process/releases/index.md

 The tracking issue for the current minor release is created as a part of the post-release step from the previous minor release.
 Learn more from the [release issue template].

-The Release Captain should review and follow the instruction in the patch release tracking release for the next steps.
+The Release Captain should review and follow the instruction in the release tracking release for the next steps.
 At a high level, it includes the following steps:

 - Build a release candidate and verify CI passes
 - Publish final images